jcbradbury/jcbradbury.github.io/_pages/stadium-economic-impact.md

 Although it is not as widely known, because the fiscal case is most often used to bolster the policy case for stadium subsidies, economists have studied the intangible benefits of hosting sports teams and events extensively.
 Because citizen values are not priced by market transactions, economists have used three approaches to measure these social benefits.

-1. Consumer surveys.
-Economists have borrowed a tool that environmental economists use for valuing non-consumption benefits of natural assets, such as wildlife preserves and national parks.
+1. **Consumer surveys.** Economists have borrowed a tool that environmental economists use for valuing non-consumption benefits of natural assets, such as wildlife preserves and national parks.
 The contingent valuation method (CVM) estimates the willingness to pay for non-consumption benefits of hosting a sports team (like the pride  that comes from living in a "big-league city") by administering a series of survey questions.
 Existing studies generally find that intangible benefits are positive in some communities but far below the hundreds of millions—or billions—of dollars now commonly committed to stadium projects.
 These benefits may support some public contribution, perhaps tens of millions of dollars.
-[A review](https://onlinelibrary.wiley.com/doi/10.1111/joes.12533) of studies of intangible benefits of hosting teams indicates that the social value amounts to less than 20% of the subsidies provided.
+[A review](https://onlinelibrary.wiley.com/doi/10.1111/joes.12533) of CVM estimates of intangible benefits from hosting teams indicates that the social value amounts to less than 20% of the subsidies provided.

-2. Property values.
-If citizens value living in communities with sports teams, then they should be willing to pay higher prices for homes in cities with sports teams.
-As noted [above](#do-stadiums-increase-nearby-property-values), the effects of teams and venues on property values are ambiguous, which is consistent with CVM estimates that indicate the social value benefits are relatively small.
+2. **Property values.** If citizens value living in communities with sports teams, then they should be willing to pay higher prices for homes in cities with sports teams.
+As noted [above](#do-stadiums-increase-nearby-property-values), the effects of teams and venues on property values are ambiguous, which is consistent with CVM estimates that indicate the social benefits are relatively small.

-3. Voting.
-A common method for valuing unpriced community assets is to vote on them.
+3. **Voting.** A common method for valuing unpriced community assets is to vote on them.
 Votes on stadium projects do not produce consistent results, which may depend on the size of the subsidy ask and location and type of venue.
 However, voters are much more likely to oppose public stadium projects than representative bodies.

 It is my view that voter referendums offer the best mechanism for assessing how much community members are willing to pay to subsidize sports venues.

 **Related research:**
-- *This One Will Be Different*, [Chapter 15](https://doi.org/10.1093/9780197820247.003.0015) by J.C.
+- *This One Will Be Different*, [Chapter 15](https://doi.org/10.1093/9780197820247.003.0015), [Chapter 22](https://doi.org/10.1093/9780197820247.003.0022) by J.C.
 Bradbury
 - [Public Funding of Professional Sports Stadiums: Public Choice or Civic Pride?](https://www.jstor.org/stable/40326145) by Peter A. Groothuis, Bruce K. Johnson, and John C. Whitehead
 - [The Value of Public Goods Generated by a Major League Sports Team](https://doi.org/10.1177/152700250100200102) by Bruce K. Johnson, Peter A. Groothuis, and John C. Whitehead
 - [The Impact of Professional Sports Franchises and Venues on Local Economies: A Comprehensive Survey](https://onlinelibrary.wiley.com/doi/full/10.1002/pam.22534)  by J.C.
 Bradbury, Dennis Coates, and Brad Humphreys